Obstetrics Patient Stories

 Dr. Jenny has delivered 4 of the 5 Keller children and will deliver the 6th child in July or August of this year.
 “We love her,” Amanda said.
 “She is so calm and knows exactly how we want things done.”

 After five birth experiences at the Richland Hospital, Amanda has great things to say about her visits.
 “Staying at the Richland Hospital Birth Center is more like staying in a hotel.
 The nurses are wonderful,” Amanda said.
 “They always ask what we need or how they can help.
 They work hard to make sure that things are done the way we want them to be.”

 While in the hospital, new moms have different desires at different times and the hospital staff is accommodating and flexible.
 “If you want alone time, they will give you space.
 And, when I need them, they are right there,” Amanda said.

-Amanda knows that there are always risks of complications, but finds peace of mind in Dr. Jenny and the OB team at the Richland Hospital.
+Amanda knows that there are always risks of complications, but finds peace of mind under Dr. Jenny’s care and the OB team at the Richland Hospital.
 “We always know that we are in good hands,” she said.
-“We have not ever had a single bad experience.”
+“We have never had a single bad experience.”

 “Providing thoughtful, individualized care to Amanda and to all of my patients is my number one priority.
 Working with the Richland Hospital allows me to focus on quality care knowing that hospital staff will strive to keep my patients comfortable.”